A Simple Template For Brand Strategy That All The Best Brands Use

 Dive deeper into writing good values here, and the 3 ways values are typically written, here.

-The Final Two Questions To Get Your Branding Strategy Right
+The Final Question To Get Your Branding Strategy Right

-Defining WHAT we are and HOW we look, feel and sound are the other two questions every brand has to answer.
+Defining HOW we look, feel and sound is the other critical question every brand has to answer.

-You might be most used to talking about 'brand positioning' and 'brand personality/brand attributes': the labels typically used for WHAT a brand is/does and HOW it wants to look, feel and sound.
+You might be most used to talking about 'brand personality or brand attributes': the labels typically used for the answers to this question.

 Defining HOW you want to look, feel and sound is critical to guide anyone you partner with, or brief internally, who is responsible for bringing a brand to life.